omaga1231/the-hub/replit.md

 The Hub is an academic collaboration platform designed to solve a critical problem for college students: finding relevant, course-specific support and study communities.
 Unlike generic platforms (Discord) or impersonal review sites (RateMyProfessor), The Hub facilitates targeted academic collaboration through course-specific study circles, shared materials, and peer ratings across multiple colleges.

 The platform enables students to:
-- Join study circles for specific courses and sections
+- Create and join study circles for specific courses and sections (public or private)
+- Manage study circles with role-based admin controls
 - Rate courses on difficulty, quality, and workload
 - Share and collaborate on study materials within groups
 - Compare courses across different colleges (useful for transfer students)